TRON (1982) Review

 The Characters: To make up for the flat story, TRON plays up the characters, making a peculiar bunch out of the humans and the programs alike.
 Kevin makes video games after being burned by his former employer and now, barely getting by, has a score (get it?) to settle.
 He’s an unconventional hero initially introduced as a man solely focused on getting his money flowing again but becomes an endearing protagonist thanks to his lightheartedness and child-like sensibilities.
 Alan’s a charismatic computer genius much like Kevin but has more on his mind; striving to create better security for programs to limit the MCP’s power, unknowingly working against his employer.

 He’s much more serious and only wants to get into the machines to get back to work, but still has his more out-there moments.
 Lora is a good go-between for the men since she had a romantic history with Kevin and is now with Alan.
 She’s just here because she wants to be but gets sidelined.
-Dillinger is a slimy villain that just wants money, if he has to bow to a machine, so be it.
+Dillinger is a slimy villain who just wants money, if he has to bow to a machine, so be it.
 He’s simple but fits with the story exceedingly well, as does everyone else.

 The Action: While TRON doesn’t quite fit the action movie profile, it does provide more stunning sequences of games, chases, and escapes than it does anything else; and on that level, it’s a success.
 The world inside the computers provides intriguing obstacles for Kevin to overcome, such as the “Ball Game” which takes Pong to a new level, pitting Kevin against other programs and users as they attempt to remove the standing platforms from beneath each other until one is derezzed.